nits2010/DataStructureAlgo/KeyConcepts/DS/Graph/MST/Minimum Spanning Tree.md

 **The Logic:**

 1. Start with an arbitrary node.
-2. Use a Priority Queue to track the cheapest edge that connects a node *inside* the MST to a node *outside* the MST.
+2. Use a Priority Queue to track the cheapest edge that connects current node (neighbours) [ as *inside* the MST to a node *outside* the MST ].
 3. Add that edge and repeat.

 ```python